How to remove built in hobs & clear the resulting waste

 Our guide covers how to remove a built in hob if it uses a mains plug.
-From hob replacements to full-scale kitchen demolitions, we can help clear the resulting waste.
+We’ll only be discussing electric hobs that use mains as everything else will require a professional.
+From hob replacements to full-scale kitchen demolitions, we’ll also can help clear the resulting waste.

 Many modern kitchens will have separate ceramic/glass hobs that can often be plugged into the mains which makes the installation and removal a lot easier.
 This may not be the case with every stand-alone hob so check and make sure how your hob receives power before attempting to remove it.